Earn 80,000 bonus points after spending $2,000 on purchases within the first three months of account opening.

 But first, here’s some background…

-You can apply for multiple credit cards to get the bonus mile offers.
-Just note you can only get one bonus offer per individual card with Chase, the exclusive provider of credit cards that earn United miles (i.e. only one United Explorer bonus in your history).
-There are no explicit limits on the number of cards you can hold with them, but you may sometimes be asked to reduce the credit line on one card to support a new one.
+It’s OK to apply for multiple credit cards to take advantage of the unique benefits of different cards, since some are better for some types of spending than others.
+Just note you can only get one bonus offer per individual card with Chase, the exclusive provider of credit cards that earn United miles (i.e. only one United Explorer bonus).

 Here’s our strategy for racking up United miles quickly…..